Cowpea chlorotic mottle virus

-Cowpea chlorotic mottle virus, known by the abbreviation CCMV, is a virus that specifically infects the cowpea plant, or black-eyed pea.
+Cowpea chlorotic mottle virus, abbreviated CCMV, is a virus that specifically infects the cowpea plant, or black-eyed pea.
 The leaves of infected plants develop yellow spots, hence the name "chlorotic".
 Similar to its "brother" virus, Cowpea mosaic virus (CPMV), CCMV is produced in high yield in plants.
 In the natural host, viral particles can be produced at 1–2 mg per gram of infected leaf tissue.
 Belonging to the bromovirus genus, cowpea chlorotic mottle virus (CCMV) is a small spherical plant virus.
 Other members of this genus include the brome mosaic virus (BMV) and the broad bean mottle virus (BBMV).

 History

 Bancroft et al. in 1967 described the first experiments to isolate and characterize the virus.
 Since that time, due to the relative ease with which it is grown and isolated, many researchers have focused their attention on the virus.
 The interest of the scientific community for this virus is also due to a conspicuous property: it is possible to disassemble the virus and remove the genetic material, the RNA.
 Then, under slightly acidic pH and with relatively high amounts of salts, it is possible to stimulate the self-assembly of the protein subunits, into a shell of identical size to the virus.
 This yields an empty capsid which has a number of interesting properties.
 Several successful attempts are reported to incorporate other materials, such as inorganic crystals, inside the capsid.
 This could lead to possible drug treatments in the future.